 Why Double Vertical Planks are a Good Choice

-Double vertical planked fences are just about the prime option for a fence that offers privacy, yet still allow the wind to pass through.
-This means that the fence has to put up less resistance and will be not as prone to damage in high wind speeds.
+Double vertical planked fences are just about the prime option for a fence that offers privacy yet allows the wind to pass through.
+This means the fence has to put up less resistance and will not be as prone to damage from high wind speeds.

 If you need some guidance with measurements for this type of fence, we recommend horizontal planks of 1.8x14.5x400cm, vertical planks of 1.8x14.5x180cm and posts that are 6.8x6.8x270cm.
 This will create a sturdy yet attractive fence that can suit just about any purpose.